Some minds follow straight lines. Others make art.

 At Neurodivergent & Co.
-Counseling, I provide outpatient psychotherapy grounded in trauma-informed and neurodivergent-affirming care.
-I work with adults, couples, and families navigating anxiety, depression, trauma, grief, identity questions, and life transitions.
+Counseling, I provide trauma-informed, neurodivergent-affirming outpatient therapy for adults, couples, and families navigating anxiety, depression, trauma, grief, burnout, recovery, identity exploration, relationship stress, and life transitions.

-While neurodivergent care is a core focus of my work, therapy here is not limited to any one diagnosis or label.
+While neurodivergent care is a core part of my work, therapy here is not limited to any one diagnosis or label.
+Many clients come to therapy feeling overwhelmed, emotionally exhausted, disconnected from themselves, or stuck in patterns that no longer feel sustainable.

-My approach is collaborative, paced, and practical.
-We work together to build understanding of your patterns, your nervous system, and the experiences that shaped you, while developing tools that support daily life, relationships, and long-term healing.
-There is no expectation to move faster than feels safe, and no pressure to fit into a particular framework.
+My approach is collaborative, practical, and paced for long-term change.
+Together, we work to better understand the patterns contributing to distress while building tools that support daily life, relationships, emotional regulation, and self-trust.
+There is no expectation to move faster than feels safe or to fit yourself into a one-size-fits-all model of healing.

-In this space, there is room to talk about identity, including neurodivergence, LGBTQ+ experiences, disability, chronic stress, chronic illness, and the ways macro systems impact daily life.
-These conversations are approached with curiosity and care, without assumptions or pressure to explain or defend your experience.
+There is room here to talk openly about neurodivergence, LGBTQIA+ experiences, identity, disability, chronic illness, recovery, and the ways larger systems impact emotional wellbeing and daily functioning.
+These conversations are approached with care, without assumptions or pressure to explain or justify your experience.

 -